 Some people enjoy the feeling of an ‘adrenaline rush’ and deliberately do activities that trigger it.
 These can include skydiving, bungee jumping, and cage diving with sharks.

-Oxytocin is known as the “love hormone” and it can promotes trust, empathy, and bonding in relationships.
-Oxytocin is used by the body in childbirth and breastfeeding.
+Oxytocin is known as the “love hormone” and it can promote trust, empathy, and bonding in relationships.
+Along with serotonin and dopamine, oxytocin completes the trio of feel-good chemicals.
+Oxytocin is used by the body in childbirth, breastfeeding and sex.
 Low levels of oxytocin have been linked with depression but we don’t completely understand the role of oxytocin in building relationships and more research is needed.
+How oxytocin regulates mood is also not straightforward.
 Boosting oxytocin levels may help to treat social phobia, depression, and anger problems.

 How to boost your oxytocin levels